***Important Update on Sepsis Guidelines***

 SCCM and ACEP recommend that hospitals not implement the Hour-1 bundle in its present form in the United States at this time.

 Strategies and Tools

-WSHA, in an effort to provide additional guidance and support, provides education and training events throughout the year – bringing in local, national and international experts to share their research and knowledge about best practice.
+Evidence-based protocols for rapid and effective treatment of patients identified with sepsis and septic shock have been effective in improving care and outcomes for patients with sepsis.
+The Washington State Hospital Association, in an effort to provide additional guidance and support, provides education and training events throughout the year – bringing in local and national experts to share their research and knowledge about best practice.

 Measure Definition Sheet